Clou: Beginnings: 2001–05

 Clou, initially composed of Lukáš Vyhnal (vocals), Radek Tomášek Jr. (drums), Petr Vaško (guitar), Hubert Topinka (guitar), and Brian Yamato (bass), formed in 2001 and began playing hardcore punk, emo, and mainstream punk rock.
-They played various club concerts, skateboarding events, and appeared at the Rock for People festival several times since 2004.
+They played at various club concerts, skateboarding events, and have appeared at the Rock for People festival several times since 2004.

 In 2004, they released the three-track EP First.

 At the turn of 2004–05, Clou went into the studio to record their debut full-length album, Postcards.

 Peak of success: 2005–06

 On 21 March 2005, Clou released the album Postcards, which proved to be a great success, especially on the Czech music scene.
 It included elements of melodic hardcore, punk rock, and pop punk.
 Thanks to good production, the single "Island Sun" went not only to the top of the Czech charts, but was also played on MTV, where it reached the Top 10 music videos.
 The album included contributions from Slovak singer Dara Rolins and Kryštof Michal, then-vocalist of Support Lesbiens.
 Postcards won two Anděl Awards in 2006.

-Clou's popularity grew rapidly and the band became one of the most sought-after Czech bands, as evidenced by the countless club concerts and open-air festivals they played.
+Clou's popularity grew rapidly, and they became one of the most sought-after Czech bands, as evidenced by the countless club concerts and open-air festivals they played.

 A critical moment in the band's history came in the summer of 2006, when in the middle of a festival tour, bassist Brian B. decided to leave the band.
 Clou then played several acoustic performances and considered whether to continue or quit.
 They eventually added bassist Štěpán Farkaš (Měhrot, Jaksi taksi) to their lineup.

 At the end of the summer of 2006, Clou was given the opportunity to compose and record several songs for the film Prachy dělaj člověka.
 Towards the end of the year, the band reentered the studio to record their second album.